Back to blog

 • Is the first release still uncertain?
 If yes, a PWA can help prove the workflow before native investment.

 The answer may be phased.
 Start with a PWA for reach and learning, then add native apps after the product proves which mobile behaviors matter most.
+The decision should be written into the roadmap so the team knows which platform constraints are accepted now and which ones trigger a future native build.

 How NextPage Plans PWA Development